Big speed

 • Prepare questions: Write down any questions you have for the examiner.

-• Understand your rights: Familiarize yourself with your rights, including the right to record the exam and the right to bring an observer.
+• Understand your rights: Familiarize yourself with your rights, including the right to record the exam and to bring an observer.

 • Be honest and consistent: Don’t exaggerate your injuries and symptoms, but don’t downplay them, either; if something hurts, tell the examiner.